 Student Communities

 Individuals are central to our notion of community, and it’s the collection of inspiring students, dedicated faculty, and caring administrators who make Cornell a community that is easy to call home.
-Below we’ve compiled a list of communities that our graduate students typically join in order to encourage your active participation in the broader university community.
+We’ve compiled a list of resources for our graduate students to encourage your active participation in the broader university community.

 International Students: International Services is available to assist international students, academic staff, and their families by advising on U.S. federal immigration, tax, and labor regulations; by providing counseling on personal, academic, and cultural matters; and by promoting cross-cultural awareness in the Cornell community.